Brexit talks resume under coronavirus cloud

 Fears are growing that no deal will be reached, meaning that WTO rules with high tariffs and customs barriers would come into force between the UK and EU.
 That prospect so alarmed the head of the International Monetary Fund, Kristalina Georgieva, that last week she urged Brussels and London to extend their deadline, saying it was in everyone's interests to reduce uncertainty amid the economic turmoil wrought by the pandemic.

 But Johnson has remained deaf to the appeal, despite Britain's budget watchdog warning that the coronavirus lockdown could shrink the country's economy by a massive 13 percent in 2020.
-Because of virus restrictions, this week's talks will take place by videolink.
 Fabian Zuleeg of the European Policy Centre warned there could be "no meaningful negotiations" at this point -- because of the technical limitations of video talks and because politicians' focus is on fighting the pandemic.

 In these circumstances, it will probably be necessary to extend the deadline to avoid Britain crashing out with no deal and facing a further economic shock on top of the coronavirus recession, Zuleeg said.
 "But so far, Brexit has never been about the best economic option.
 It very much depends on what price Boris Johnson is willing to pay for what is portrayed in the UK as 'sovereignty' and 'independence'," Zuleeg told AFP.